 However, disability insurance is not incredibly expensive.

-However, the cost of disability insurance has risen thanks impart to inflation and the current economic environment (as I write this).
+However, the cost of disability insurance has risen thanks to inflation and the current economic environment (as I write this).

-If you have group disability insurance and want to add on (recommended), then it will cost $1 to $3 per day, give or take.
+If you have group disability insurance, a supplemental policy might cost $1 to $3 per day, give or take.

 The cost is about the cost of lunch or a cup of coffee at your favorite coffee shop.